lukasvermeer/lukasvermeer.github.io/_posts/2011-11-16-back-to-back.markdown

 Conversely.

 When I click my Android hardware Back button after moving from one application to the next (for instance when opening a map, webpage or dialing a number from within an app) Android does _exactly_ what I would expect; it goes back to the previous screen.
 As long as I keep tapping that button, Android will take me back; even if I have been moving acros a multitude of applications.
-Right up until I return to the Home screen.*
+Right up until I return to the Home screen[^1].

 [This](http://developer.android.com/guide/topics/fundamentals/tasks-and-back-stack.html) makes total sense to me.